LinqLover/chrome-reqtracer/README.md

 ## Usage

-Browse any website you like and watch how the counter of traced requests increases.
-Requests are always traced for all tabs and displayed for the active tab.
+Browse and interact with any website you like and watch how the counter of traced requests increases.
+Requests are always traced for all tabs and displayed lively for the active tab.

 You can click on the extension icon to view a list of all sucessful requests.

 - Use the broom icon (🧹) to clear the list and reset the counter.
 - You click on table headers to change the sorting of requests, resize table columns, or filter the requests through the available options.
 - As the current tab performs further web requests (e.g., when hovering the "I'm feeeling lucky" button of Google at the time of writing), the list will automatically update.

+## Settings (experimental)

+Some settings for the extension can be configured in `src/settings.ts`.
+Please refer to the comments in the file for more information.
+In the future, these settings might be exposed to the user through the popup or an options page.

 ## Development